-- Collect existing water temperature and nearby meteorological conditions for the locations identified in Table AQ 2-1 from May 15 to October 15, 2024. - Install and maintain redundant water temperature probes at six locations including upstream of the impoundment and in the bypass reach. - Obtain meteorological station data (relative humidity, wind speed, solar radiation, air temperature) from a nearby existing weather station. - Download data bi-monthly from the water temperature probes. - Summarize temperature and meteorological data, including depiction of seasonal patterns and daily averages, minimums, and maximums as a function of time and location in study area and aquatic species requirements (e.g., Moyle 2002).
+- Collect existing water temperature and nearby meteorological conditions for the locations identified in Table AQ 2-1 from May 15 to October 15, 2024 and May 15 to October 15, 2025. - Install and maintain redundant water temperature probes at seven locations including upstream of the impoundment and in the bypass reach. - Obtain meteorological station data (relative humidity, wind speed, solar radiation, air temperature) from a nearby existing weather station. - Download data bi-monthly from the water temperature probes. - Summarize temperature and meteorological data, including depiction of seasonal patterns and daily averages, minimums, and maximums as a function of time and location in study area and aquatic species requirements (e.g., Moyle 2002).